JuliaGeo/Geodesy.jl/README.md

 In geometry, a **coordinate system**
 [is a system](https://en.wikipedia.org/wiki/Coordinate_system)
-which uses one or more numbers, or **coordinates** to uniquely determine the position of a point on a mathematical space such as Euclidean space.
+which uses one or more numbers, or **coordinates** to uniquely determine the position of a point in a mathematical space such as Euclidean space.
 For example, in geodesy a point is commonly referred to using geodetic latitude, longitude and height relative to a given reference ellipsoid; this is called a **geodetic coordinate system**.